The Secret Keeper: 'Powerful' New Zealand sculpture exhibition lifts the lid on child sexual abuse - NZ Herald

 A "powerful" and "raw" sculpture exhibition about a New Zealand woman's experience of child sexual assault is helping visitors of all ages open up about past traumas.

-Currently showing at the Exhibitions Gallery in Wellington, The Secret Keeper created by 53-year-old Bulls artist Catherine Daniels, is believed to be the only exhibition in the world shining a light explicitly on childhood sexual abuse.
+Currently showing at the Exhibitions Gallery in Wellington, The Secret Keeper created by 53-year-old artist Catherine Daniels, is believed to be the only exhibition in the world shining a light explicitly on childhood sexual abuse.

 Described as "intensely real, raw and profoundly moving", the exhibition made up of 56 sculptures of varying sizes that walk a visitor through Daniels' childhood trauma, kept a secret for decades.